capaj/mobx-location/README.md

 search
 ```

 plus one extra- `query`.
 Query is just parsed `location.search`.
-Query is always there even if no search params are in your loaction.
+Query is always there even if no search params are in your location.

 ## Browser support